PolarCookie/PolarGuides/README.md

 Add Bartolo's Yeti fur cloak.
 Add "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in Trinity Core.
 Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.
+Add Northrend section

 ## Ding80GuidesAllianceTBC.lua (TO BE ADDED)
 Same as Ding80GuidesAlliance.lua, but edited for TBC.
-This shifts lvl 14 to go to Redrigde instead of 20, as no mount yet.
+This shifts lvl 14 to go to Redridge instead of 20, as no mount yet.
 Also changes travel paths.

 ### Guide todo
+Add Deadmines?
+I want this guide to be group independent, but if you can't get Deadmines and Stockades done you're missing out so much.
 Adjust Stormwind City and Eastern Plaguelands coordinates to TBC values.
+Add full Blade Edge Mountain, Netherstorm and Shadowmoon Valley.

 ## Ding80GuidesAllianceTBCduo.lua
 Same as Ding80GuidesAllianceTBC.lua, but now it's tuned for 2 people leveling together, doing more quests and Deadmines, Stockades, Razorfen Kraul, Zul Farrak, Maraudon, Sunken Temple and Stratholme along the way.
 Outland dungeons are at your own leisure.